Paul Michael Leonardo Atienza MA

 One of the first to receive a masters of arts degree in Southeast Asian studies at the University of California, Riverside's SEATRiP program (Southeast Asia: Text, Ritual, Performance), his thesis project was a webnography of user profiles and chat room communities in Guys4men.com--once the most trafficked social networking site for men seeking other men in the Philippines.
 A classically-trained tenor, Mike is one of the original vocalists for the California-based keroncong musical group, Orkes Pantai Barat.

-Collaborator with performance artist Aloha Tolentino, who uses the form of drag to examine media representations and discourse of Filipina/os.
+A collaborator with performance artist Aloha Tolentino, who uses the form of drag to analyze media representations and discourse of Filipina/o/x.
 Tolentino interrogates in/visible Filipina/o/x embodiments that inform the artist's notions of femininity, mother/land, and the trans/migrant self.

 - digital media

 - mass mediated communication

 - affects, feelings, senses

 - 2015 MA anthropology, University of Illinois at Urbana-Champaign